 The benefits of equity crowdfunding for privately-owned businesses that want to raise money is only one side of the coin.
 For this alternative source of finance to work there have to be sufficient benefits for the everyday retail investors who risk their money by buying shares in those businesses.
 The businesses they invest in are mainly business startups, and the frequently quoted figures are that 20% of them fail within three years, and that just one in ten survives ten years.
 It is generally accepted that online equity crowdfunding began in the UK with the platforms Crowdcube and Seedrs (now rebranded as Republic Europe).
 This blog looks at some of the UK equity crowdfunding success stories that satisfied both company founders looking to raise money and investors looking for big equity crowdfunding returns (ROI).

-It must be noted, though, that some companies have secured investment through multiple rounds of crowdfunding at different share prices.
+It must be noted that some companies have secured investment through multiple rounds of crowdfunding at different share prices.
 Different types of shares can also have different values within the same company.
 The calculation of any return on investment also depends on factors applying at the time shares are sold: their value can go down as well as up.
-Also, businesses that raise money through equity crowdfunding very rarely pay dividends to investors.
+And remember that businesses that raise money through equity crowdfunding very rarely pay dividends to investors.

 Company exits and personal exits